RedisGears/AnimalRecognitionDemo/README.md

 make start
 make camera
 ```
+Then open the [UI](README.md#ui) to watch the result streams.

-And then to stop the containers:
+To end the demo, then to stop the containers:
 ```bash
 make stop
 ```